agarwalkomal353-ai/data-analysis-projects/README.md

 2.The United States is the largest content producer, followed by India.

-3. Netflix's content library grew rapidly after 2015, with 2019 having the highest number of titles added
+3.Netflix's content library grew rapidly after 2015, with 2019 having the highest number of titles added

-4. Most Netflix titles were released between 2016 and 2020 , showing a strong focus on recent content.
+4.Most Netflix titles were released between 2016 and 2020 , showing a strong focus on recent content.

 5.International Movies , Dramas, Comedies are among the most common genres on netflix.